 - 3 ounces Champagne, to top

 - Garnish: edible silver powder

-Add all the ingredients except champagne to a mixing glass with ice, and stir until well-chilled.
+Add the gin, crème de violette, blue curaçao and lemon juice to a mixing glass with ice, and stir until well-chilled.

 Garnish with a light dusting of edible silver powder.